 The Center for Child Trauma and Resilience (CCTR) advances the science and treatment of child traumatic stress and psychological resilience.
-We study the nature of and treatment for child trauma and resilience, and train professionals and nonprofessionals throughout New York City and beyond.
+At the Center, we study the nature of, and treatments for, child trauma and resilience, and train professionals and nonprofessionals throughout New York City and beyond.

 - Didactic and experiential lectures and workshops

 - Ongoing clinical supervision

 We specialize in integrating scientific and clinical information and adapting it to be consumer-friendly, child- and family-oriented, and highly practical.
 We teach clients how the trauma-informed framework functions, then help you develop practical and applied strategies that will immediately improve engagement with and healing for traumatized children, families, and staff who work with traumatized populations.

 The Center receives federal and local funding to provide trauma-informed program evaluation for the following innovative programs:

 - Men’s Empowerment Program is a program for young men of color who are survivors of violence, located within the Harlem Community Justice Center (Center for Court Innovation).
 Funding comes through the Manhattan District Attorney’s Criminal Justice Investment Initiative.

 - Trauma Healing and Resilience Initiative for Transgender Survivors of Violence is a trauma-informed program providing support for transgender victims of crime, located within Mount Sinai’s Institute for Advanced Medicine.
 This program, too, receives funding through the Manhattan District Attorney’s Criminal Justice Investment Initiative.

 - The Icahn School of Medicine at Mount Sinai has a grant from SAMHSA to integrate medication-assisted treatment for opioid use disorders into the medical school curriculum to ensure that all graduating medical students are trained to address the growing opioid crisis in the United States.
 The Center serves as the evaluator for this program.